dictu-lang/Dictu/docs/docs/standard-lib/bigint.md

 ### bigIntVal.abs() -> Result<BigInt>

-Returns a Result value whose value is the absolute value of the BigInt.
+Returns a Result containing the absolute value of the BigInt.

 ```cs
 const bi = BigInt.new(10).unwrap();